scrapnode/kanthor-docs/docs/introduction.md

 docker compose up -d
 ```

-Then you can access to the Kanthor system via those interfaces
+You can access the Kanthor system through various interfaces:

-- [Kanthor Playground](http://localhost:9081): The Kanthor playground that is built on top of the [Kanthor SDK for Golang](https://github.com/scrapnode/kanthor-sdk-go).
-So you can place with it to test the functionability or reference to it as a guideline of how to using the Kanthor SDK
+- [Kanthor Playground](http://localhost:9081): Utilize the Kanthor Playground, built on the [Kanthor SDK for Golang](https://github.com/scrapnode/kanthor-sdk-go), to experiment with functionalities or refer to it as a guide on how to use the Kanthor SDK.
-- [Kanthor Console](http://localhost:9082): The Kanthor Console UI that allow you configure the customer portal.
-Default user is `admin@kanthorlabs.com` and default password is `changemenow`
+- [Kanthor Console](http://localhost:9082): Access the Kanthor Console UI to configure the customer portal.
+The default credentials are:

+  - Username: `admin@kanthorlabs.com`
+  - Password: `changemenow`

-- [Kanthor SDK OpenAPI](http://localhost:8180/swagger/index.html): The OpenAPI document UI of all of the available API in the Kanthor SDK service
+- [Kanthor SDK OpenAPI](http://localhost:8180/swagger/index.html): Explore the OpenAPI document UI containing all available APIs in the Kanthor SDK service.
-- [Kanthor Portal OpenAPI](http://localhost:8280/swagger/index.html): The OpenAPI document UI of all of the available API in the Kanthor Portal service
+- [Kanthor Portal OpenAPI](http://localhost:8280/swagger/index.html): Access the OpenAPI document UI featuring all available APIs in the Kanthor Portal service.

 ### Screenshots